colearendt/tidyjson/README.md

 ### Object navigation

-* `enter_object()` for entering into an object by name, discarding all other JSON and allowing further operations on the object value
+* `enter_object()` for entering into an object by name, discarding all other JSON (and rows without the corresponding object key) and allowing further operations on the object value

 * `gather_keys()` for stacking all object values by key name, expanding the rows of the `tbl_json` object accordingly